Chalarangelo/30-seconds-of-interviews/questions/truth-table.md

 false|true|false
 false|false|true

-This works because NAND is the logical inversion of AND and if we negate NAND's output we get AND again.
+This works because NAND is the logical inversion of AND, and if we negate NAND's output we get AND again.

 #### Good to hear